-This is a superb time to come to Scotland – autumn migration is in full swing, the tree and heather colours are turning and our target birds are at their highest numbers with all of the youngsters fledged.
-On this itinerary we seek an ambitious list of raptors, and we head to the best sites in order to look for them.
+This is a superb time to come to Scotland – autumn migration is in full swing, the tree and heather colours are turning and our target birds are at their highest numbers with all youngsters fledged.
+On this itinerary we seek an ambitious list of raptors, and head to the best sites to look for them.
 The list is mouthwatering: White-tailed Eagle, Golden Eagle, Buzzard, Osprey, Red Kite, Hen Harrier, Peregrine, Sparrowhawk and Kestrel with chances of Merlin, Goshawk and Short-eared Owl.
-To maximise our chances we include an overnight stay on Magical Mull, a superb place to gain close views of many species of raptor in stunning Hebridean scenery!
+To maximise our chances we include an overnight stay on Magical Mull, a superb place to gain close views of many raptors in stunning Hebridean scenery!

-Our grouse targets are Capercaillie, Ptarmigan, Black Grouse and Red Grouse, the four naturally occuring grouse species of in the British Isles.
+Our grouse targets are Capercaillie, Ptarmigan, Black Grouse and Red Grouse, the four naturally occuring grouse species of the British Isles.
 The Highlands of Scotland is the only place to see them all!
 We seek Capercaillie in remote woodlands, using our private estate access for the best views, though we have several options if we aren’t in luck first time.
 We hope for a good breeding season to give us the chance of seeing several birds.
 Ptarmigan will be sought in high corries of the Cairngorms and this is the time of peak numbers, with birds in large coveys.
-If you find one you will probably find twenty, or even forty, and once we had 87 in one group!
-The birds, but they are usually confiding, and frequently reward our efforts with prolonged views and very good photographic opportunities.
-Red Grouse are found commonly on the moors all around our HQ hotel here in Nethy Bridge, while their rarer cousin Black Grouse can also be found locally at this time with up-to-date information.
+If you find one you may find twenty, or even forty, and once we had 87 in one group!
+The birds are usually confiding, and often reward our efforts with prolonged views and very good photographic opportunities.
+Red Grouse are found commonly on the moors around our HQ hotel here in Nethy Bridge, while their rarer cousin Black Grouse can also be found locally at this time.
 With Heatherlea you have excellent chances of all of these species on this holiday.

 There is so much going on in September!
 Specialities inland include Crested Tit and Scottish (Parrot) Crossbill, the first autumn migrants are coming through and summer birds are still here in good numbers.
 We visit exciting coastal locations to check the swelling numbers of waders and wildfowl for rarities.
 Expect over 120 species with several surprises.